 In a world where new companies are popping up left and right, company culture is more important than ever.
 It helps you hire the best teammates, helps you retain the happiest team, and often translates into happier customers and overall company growth.

-When you take the 2014 Fortune 100 Best Companies to Work For as an example, their revenues increased by an average of 22% last year, and they hired five times more new employees than other companies.
+Take the 2014 Fortune 100 Best Companies to Work For, for example.
+Revenue for these companies increased by an average of 22 percent last year, and they hired five times more new employees than other companies.

 We can all mostly agree that a company’s culture impacts their capacity for success.
-The question that many a startup founder and HR director need to ponder is, “How*do we go about it?*”…
+The question that many startup founders and HR directors need to ponder is, “How?"

 How do we create a culture that attracts and retains great talent?”